cdfoundation/sig-events/vocabulary-draft/continuous-deployment-pipeline-events.md

 # Continuous Deployment Pipelines Events

 These events are related to continous deployment pipelines and their target environments.
-These events can be emitted by environments to report where software artifacts such as services, binaries, deamons, jobs or embeded software are running.
+These events can be emitted by environments to report where software artifacts such as services, binaries, deamons, jobs or embedded software are running.

 The term Service is used to represent a running Artifact.
 This service can represent a binary that is running, a deamon, an application, a docker container, etc.
 The term Environment represent any platform which has all the means to run a Service.